 Green garden waste is also being presented with incorrect materials such as watering cans, cardboard, garden furniture and even parts of sheds being placed in green-wheelie bins.
 Although contamination levels are lower at 5% the council hopes its new scheme will boost recycling figures across the city.

-The new campaign will see bright pink stickers placed on recycling and garden waste bags or bins alerting residents that they contain incorrect items.
+The new campaign will see bright pink custom stickers placed on recycling and garden waste bags or bins alerting residents that they contain incorrect items.
 If a pink sticker is put onto a container, residents will have to take their waste back into their property to remove the incorrect items before they put their recycling out again on the next collection date.

 — Cardiff Council (@cardiffcouncil) January 20, 2020